6 of The Best Hikes In Peru With Jaw-Dropping Views

 The Inca built the Salt Mines of Maras by digging shallow pits in the side of a mountain.
 They collect rain, and when the rain evaporates, it leaves salt behind.
 These mines form a patchwork of white squares on the side of the mountain, making an unusual sight.

 Colca Canyon is in a remote part of the northern high plains.
 Hike along the edge of the canyon, and see the rushing rapids of the river below.
 Make a stop at the La Cruz del Cóndor vista to look for rare Andean condors gliding through the air.
 Visit the hot springs in the nearby town of Chivay, and see the small villages that dot the canyon.

 Anywhere® is a modern travel agency merging real traveler insights with the ease of online booking.
 Our team of experts design authentic, personalized vacations one trip at a time.

-6 of the Best Hikes in Peru with Jaw-Dropping Views was originally published in Anywhere.com on Medium, where people are continuing the conversation by highlighting and responding to this story.
+“6 of the Best Hikes in Peru with Jaw-Dropping Views” was originally published in Anywhere.com on Medium.